vlopez0392/NodeJS/Section14/210_HTTPS_Node/210_HTTPS_Node.md

 #### Your connection is not private warning

 Since we are not a trusted CA recognized by our browser, our self-signed certificate is not trusted by the browser so it gives us a warning telling us our connection to the server is not private.
+We must then confirm we trust the certificate to proceed connecting to the server.
+Since we are only testing our HTTPS server with our self-signed certificate, it is valid to proceed.

+Our site is no using https to communicate with the server, however it is no longer vulnerable to MIM (snooping) attacks.